hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

               topologyKey: kubernetes.io/hostname
         ```

-    * <a name="v-acl-sync-token" href="#v-acl-sync-token">`aclSyncToken`</a> - references a Kubernetes [secret](https://kubernetes.io/docs/concepts/configuration/secret/#creating-your-own-secrets) that contains an existing Consul ACL token.
-This will provide the sync process the correct permissions.
-This is only needed if ACLs are enabled on the Consul cluster.

-      - <a name="v-acl-sync-token-secret-name" href="#v-acl-sync-token-secret-name">secretName </a>`(string: null)` - The name of the Kubernetes secret.
-This defaults to null.

-      - <a name="v-acl-sync-token-secret-key" href="#v-acl-sync-token-secret-key">secretKey </a>`(string: null)` - The key for the Kubernetes secret.
-This defaults to null.

 * <a name="v-client" href="#v-client">`client`</a> - Values that configure running a Consul client on Kubernetes nodes.

   * <a name="v-client-enabled" href="#v-client-enabled">`enabled`</a> (`boolean: global.enabled`) - If true, the chart will install all the resources necessary for a Consul client on every Kubernetes node.
 This _does not_ require `server.enabled`, since the agents can be configured to join an external cluster.